millz60/Explica-Prototype-Application/README.md

 Select an article to view it's contents via an in-app web browser.

 <h2>Features</h2>
-There are several basic design features built into this app:
+There are several basic design features built into this app: <br>
-- Rolling colors animation on the loading screen featuring the company's color-scheme.
+- Rolling colors animation on the loading screen featuring the company's color-scheme.<br>
-- Background colors update regularly to enhance the feel of the app.
+- Background colors update regularly to enhance the feel of the app.<br>
-- Sound effects fire when selecting any button
+- Sound effects fire when selecting any button <br>
 - Custom logo and color schemes on the web loading screens